bigdata4mobility/reviewpaper/xinhua/Metrics/README.md

 You can put the processed data here for a simple plotting.
+You can find the data in our teams "CIS big data Project related 2021/Presentations and documents/Paper 5.
+Review paper/Metrics".